trueagi-io/Vereya/readme.md

 ## Overview

 Vereya provides API for controlling AI agents in Minecraft.
 This mod inherits some pieces of the Malmo project, but with various changes and additions.
-Vereya should work with Minecraft 1.20.1
+Vereya should work with Minecraft 1.21

 ## building and installation

+*set pauseOnLostFocus:false* in options.txt

 run in project directory